 DEAN HOLLAND, 68, Bunnell

 Mr. Holland died Thursday.
 He is survived by his widow Hazel; 2 sons, Cary, Bunnell, and Kent, Holly Hill; 3 sisters, Mrs. Wilda Cobb and Mrs. Marjorie Robertson, Bunnell, and Mrs. Oveida Giebert, Jacksonville; a brother, Zachary Holland, Jacksonville; and 3 grandsons.

 Funeral will be at 10 a.m., Saturday in First United Methodist Church of Bunnell with burial in Espanola Cemetery.

 THE FLAGLER TRIBUNE

-Funeral services were held Tuesday at 2 p.m. in the Bunnell First United Methodist Church, with the Rev. Ed Murfin officiating.
-Interment was in the Espanola Cemetery.
+Funeral services were held at 10 a.m.
+Saturday at the Bunnell First United Methodist Church with Rev. T. Shelton Brooks, assisted by Rev. Logan Whalen, officiating.
+Interment was in Espanola Cemetery.